Estabrooke History, Family Crest & Coats of Arms

 Early Notables of the Estabrooke family (pre 1700)

 More information is included under the topic Early Estabrooke Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Estabrooke family to the New World and Oceana
+Migration of the Estabrooke family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Estabrooke surname or a spelling variation of the name include: Jacob Eastbrooke, a servant who was sent to a plantation in Barbados in 1660; Volintine Easterbrooks, who sailed from Newport, Rhode Island, to Falmouth, Nova Scotia in 1760.

 - ^ Dickinson, F.H., Kirby's Quest for Somerset of 16th of Edward the 3rd London: Harrison and Sons, Printers in Ordinary to Her Majesty, St, Martin's Lane, 1889.
 Print.